Upcycle to Get the Yard You Want

 9. Make a Splash

-Why splurge on a pricey store-bought garden fountain when you can DIY this beauty for a bargain with a few garden essentials already lying around the yard.
-Comprising a stack of two plant pots kept in place with a cinder block, this fountain flows thanks to a vinyl tube attached to a submersible pump inside the lower pot.
+Why splurge on a pricey store-bought garden fountain when you can DIY this beauty for a bargain using gardening gear you might already have?
+Comprising a stack of two plant pots kept in place with a cinder block, this DIY fountain flows thanks to a vinyl tube attached to a submersible pump inside the lower pot.
 Large rocks and pea gravel resting inside the pots give the garden accent a tranquil touch.

 10. Put Gardening Woes to Bed